Ledig stilling på Universitetet i Oslo

 The Department of Informatics (IFI) is one of nine departments belonging to the Faculty of Mathematics and Natural Sciences.
 IFI is Norway’s largest university department for general education and research in Computer Science and related topics.

-The fellowship period is for 34 months (that is, two years and 10 months).
+The fellowship period is for two years.
 In addition to the main research activities, the position carries the following responsibilities:

 There is a potential for the research to be conducted in collaboration with Cornell University, which is one of leading research centers in the world in the area of blockchain.